 While it was an adjustment going from being a couple to a family, Kloee helped the moms tremendously by being open and talking about her feelings with them.
 Kimberly and JoAnne have created a safe space for Kloee for sharing her feelings with them.
 On Sundays, the family has meetings about how they are all feeling, things that might be bothering them, and changes that can be made in order to curb any negative feelings.
 Something unique the family did often was to have “Anger Parties,” where they would raise their voices and have an almost pillow fight – getting their anger out, but in a fun, constructive way.

 “They make sure I have everything I need and that I am happy,” Kloee says.
 “I feel like it’s not a perfect relationship if you aren’t expressing what you are feeling.”
 She likes the honesty and transparency the family has.
 That’s not all she loves about her parents; Kloee talks about how the trio like to go to the beach, ride their bikes, and eat ice cream.
 She loves her parents because they not only make sure she is happy, but that she knows she’s loved unconditionally.

-The biggest lesson the family has learned from the adoption process, is to take time to get adjusted; you cannot rush through it.
-Utilizing your community and the resources around you, is very useful.
-They mentioned that MARE was vastly important in this process, not only because of its resourcefulness, but for its inclusivity as well.
+The biggest lesson the family has learned from the adoption process is to take time to get adjusted; you cannot rush through it.
+Utilizing your community and the resources around you is very useful.
+They mentioned that MARE was vastly important in this process, not only because of its resourcefulness but for its inclusivity as well.
 Being an LGBTQ couple, going through the adoption process, it was important for Kimberly and JoAnne to find an agency that was supportive of them pursuing adoption.
-The couple explain that there are still issues regarding inequality, but being able to get married was so huge.
+The couple explains that there are still issues regarding inequality, but being able to get married was so huge.
 Kloee admits that it has been such a sense of security with having her mom’s being able to be legally married.